 Gynae cancers affect a woman’s reproductive system.
 You know, your lady parts.
 Put simply, the reproductive system is a group of organs that work together to enable pregnancy and childbirth.
 It also produces sex hormones, including estrogen and progesterone.

-Gynaecological cancers affect the female reproductive organs.
-While any diagnosis of cancer causes anxiety and fear about the future, for many women a diagnosis of gynae cancer can cause additional concerns about issues such as body image, sexuality and fertility.
+Despite all this good stuff, a woman’s reproductive system is also prone to cancers.
+While any diagnosis of cancer causes anxiety and fear about the future, for many women a diagnosis of gynae cancer can cause additional concerns, such as premature menopause, body image, sexuality and fertility.